3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 After a hot air balloon ride, you’ll probably be a bit beat from the early morning wake-up and excitement.

+And what better way to relax than in one of Marrakech’s most scenic and colorful gardens?
 Amidst all the hustle and bustle of the busy streets of Marrakech lies the gorgeous Jardin Majorelle.

-It was originally created by Art Deco painter Jacques Majorelle – who ended being more known for the garden rather than his paintings – around 1920, and it was later bought and renovated by fashion designer Yves St. Laurent.
+This beautiful house and garden was originally created by Art Deco painter Jacques Majorelle ā€“ who ended being more known for the garden rather than his own paintings, but that’s beside the point ā€“ around 1920.
+It was later bought and renovated by fashion designer Yves St. Laurent!

 While the garden itself is lovely, with cacti and gorgeous blossoming flowers, it’s most famous for the hue of its walls, an intensely vibrant cobalt blue that’s now called Majorelle blue.